 A Country-by-country Guide to Europe's Reopening

-Over a year after we saw border closures around the world, followed of course by canceled trips and many months of lockdown, the European Union agreed to welcome fully vaccinated foreign travelers this summer.
+Over a year after we saw border closures around the world, followed of course by canceled trips and many months of lockdown, the European Union agreed to welcome fully vaccinated foreign travelers Summer 2021.

-As we move into the summer months, more and more European countries are reopening restaurants, attractions, and bars — while welcoming foreign tourists for the first time in over a year.
-Here, we've outlined every country in Europe and its current reopening status — including their entry requirements for foreign travelers.
+Here, we've outlined every country in Europe and its current reopening status — including entry requirements for foreign travelers.

 Bosnia and Herzegovina

-Americans can travel to Bosnia and Herzegovina, provided they have a negative PCR test for COVID-19 taken no more than 48 before arrival.
+Only vaccinated Americans can travel to Bosnia and Herzegovina, and must also present a negative PCR test for COVID-19 taken no more than 48 before arrival.